readium/css/docs/CSS08-defaults.md

 [Implementers’ doc] [Authors’ info]

-Defaults is currently made of 5 stylesheets:
+Defaults is currently made of 2 stylesheets:

 - 1 base stylesheet for all ebooks;
-- 1 default reading mode stylesheet for all ebooks;
-- 1 default stylesheet for unstyled ebooks;
+- 1 default stylesheet for unstyled ebooks.
-- 1 stylesheet to deal with the OS’ a11y modes.

 **Note:** The default stylesheet should not be appended if there are author styles in the EPUB file.